vessl-ai/examples/services/openllm-serve/README.md

 If you're new to VESSL, it's recommended to familiarize yourself with the basic usage through the [Quickstart](https://docs.vessl.ai/docs/en/get-started/quickstart) guide.

-## 1. Deploying OpenLLM Service with VESSL Serve
+## 1. Deploying OpenLLM Service with VESSL Service

-In VESSL Serve, a Service is composed of Revisions and an Endpoint(Gateway).
+In VESSL Service, a Service is composed of Revisions and an Endpoint(Gateway).
 - A Revision refers to a version of the service containing information such as the model to deploy, the port to service, and autoscaling settings.
 - An Endpoint routes one or more Revisions and distributes traffic.